Skip to content

 • Studying only easy material.
 If every question feels simple, you’re not creating the desirable difficulty your brain needs to encode deeply.
 LearnClash’s ELO matching keeps every duel at the edge of your ability on purpose.

-The point is not to perform every technique every day, but to make each study session include at least one hard recall attempt, one feedback moment, and one future review, because that sequence is what separates durable learning from familiar-looking notes.
+You don’t have to run all nine techniques every day.
+Just make each study session carry one hard recall attempt, one feedback moment, and one future review.
+That short sequence is what separates durable learning from familiar-looking notes.

-Key takeaway: The most effective study methods all share one trait: they force your brain to do the hard work of retrieving, sequencing, or explaining.
+The methods that work all share one trait.
+They force your brain to do the hard work of retrieving, sequencing, or explaining.
 Highlighting and rereading feel productive because they’re easy.
 Testing, spacing, and Feynman-style teaching feel harder because they are harder.
-That difficulty is the point.
+The difficulty is the whole point.

 Use the routine tonight: Start a LearnClash memory psychology duel, then let SRS schedule the questions you miss.